 The Arrows wrote the Rock anthem

-The Arrows / Joan Jett / Joan Jett & The Blackhearts
+Listen to a compilation of the versions by The Arrows, Joan Jett and Joan Jett & The Blackhearts

 Band with a tv-show

-The Arrows had a TV-show on British television in 1976 and 1977.
+The Arrows were a band had a TV-show on British television in 1976 and 1977.
 Singer and guitar-layer Alan Merrill wrote the song “I Love Rock ‘n Roll” with “I Know It’s Only Rock ’n Roll (But I Like It)” by The Rolling Stones in mind.
-The track started as b-side but soon it was promoted to A-side on further pressings.
+The track started as a B-side but soon it was promoted to A-side on further pressings.

-Partly because of the amazing videoclip it became a word wide hit.
+The amazing videoclip helped the track developing to a word wide hit.
 TV company MTV was coming up and that ensured the song to be worldwide put under attention.
 The video was in black and white, while it was recorded in colour.
 According to the story Joan did not like the red jumpsuit she used in the video recordings and the solution was to release the video in black and white.